 Thread up with a longish length of the no. 5 thread (this is the thicker of the two) in either green or white.

-Following the chart, stitch the satin stitch star by counting up two threads from the centre and then working the top right diamond shape first.
+Following the chart, work the satin stitch motif by counting up two threads from the centre and then working the top right diamond shape first.

-If you run short of thread, remember to finish a shape before rethreading.
-If you join in a new piece of thread in the middle of a shape it will show, as the old thread will be slightly worn and the new one still shiny.
+If you run short of thread, remember to finish a shape before re-threading.
+If you join in a new piece of thread in the middle of a shape it will show, as the old thread will look dull and the new one will still be shiny.

-Next, thread up with the finer, no. 8 thread and work the four sided stitch around the central star.
+Next, thread up with the finer, no. 8 thread and work the four-sided stitch around the central motif.
 You can pull this tightly to produce a lacy effect or just leave the stitches at a normal tension, the choice is yours.

-I love working four sided stitch and have on many an occasion got carried away and worked too many, so you may want to check the chart to make sure this doesn't happen to you.
+I love working four sided stitch and have on many an occasion got carried away and worked too many, so check the chart often, to make sure this doesn't happen to you.

-While you still have the fine thread in your needle, you can work the square eyelets in the corners and centre of the star.
+While you still have the fine thread in your needle, you can work the square eyelets in the center of the motif and in the corners.
 Pull these tightly to form a central hole.
-If you wanted to get fancy you could even stitch these in a gold metallic thread, but it isn't the easiest fiber to work with, be warned!
+If you wanted to get fancy, you could even stitch these in a gold metallic thread, but it isn't the easiest fiber to work with!

 Back to the thicker thread now for the satin stitch holly leaves around the outside.
 Then pop another eyelet in the centre of each group to represent a berry.

 All we have left to do is the cable stitches in each corner.
-These are worked in the finer thread and again, can be pulled tight if desired.
+Use the finer thread and pull firmly.

-Follow the diagram below noting that the centre row of holes will end up being used twice.
+Follow the diagrams below noting that the centre row of holes will end up being used twice.